 Trump told South Korea that he would be open to talks with its northern neighbor “under the right circumstances,” the White House said.

 Trump also took credit for the talks between North and South Korea ahead of next month’s Winter Olympics.
-At a Cabinet meeting on Jan.
-10, Trump said it was his administration’s pressure on North Korea that caused the rogue nation to negotiate with the South.
+At a January Cabinet meeting, Trump said it was his administration’s pressure on North Korea that caused the rogue nation to negotiate with the South.

 "Without our attitude that would have never happened," Trump said of the inter-Korean dialogue.
 "Who knows where it leads.
 Hopefully it will lead to success for the world — not just for our country but for the world, and we'll be seeing over the next number of weeks and months what happens."